What does the German Supply Chain Act regulate?

 Opportunities for companies from a European supply chain law

 A European supply chain law creates a uniform legislative framework to promote transparency and legal clarity in Europe.
 This harmonization eliminates the uncertainties and complexities associated with the diversity of national laws.
-In addition, a European law ensures that companies are not disadvantaged and that there is a level playing field across the continent.
-This is particularly relevant given that many companies in countries with existing supply chain laws have already made considerable investments in implementing sustainability standards.
+Additionally, an EU-wide directive ensures that companies within certain countries are not put at a disadvantage, creating a level playing field.

-A supply chain law also strengthens the remit of European companies to shape and influence compliance with standards along the entire supply chain in challenging political environments.
+A supply chain law also strengthens the remit of European companies to shape and influence compliance with standards along the supply chain in challenging political environments.
 In addition, a legal guarantee of sustainability standards promotes long-term consumer confidence in products and brands.

 Risks for companies from a European supply chain law

 However, it is an enormous challenge for global companies with highly fragmented supply chains to identify deficiencies along their entire supply chain.
 Some companies fear that a European law could put them at a disadvantage in international competition, especially compared to companies from countries without comparable legislation.
-This is because a European law will lead to additional efforts and costs on the behalf of companies.

 How can WifOR support companies in dealing with the Supply Chain Act?